gopro/forgejs-samples/GETTING-STARTED.md

 ### Limiting the movement

 You can also limit the movement on your scene, for example if you don't want the user to be able to look down, up or behind him.
-Add this object to the root of the `tour.json` file :
+Add this object to the tour object :

 ````json
 {